 The Children of Húrin is another posthumously released entry into Tolkien's legendarium.
-Edited by Christopher Tolkien, as will all (to my knowledge) his posthumous releases.
+Edited by Christopher Tolkien, as are all (to my knowledge) his posthumous releases.
 The mass market paperback copy I own is a sixth printing from 2010.
 The book is a Del Rey/Ballantine Book, with illustrations by Alan Lee.
 The illustrations in … Continue reading The Children of Húrin 2010 Mass Market

 I was pretty apprehensive about posting this piece of my collection, mostly because I haven't read it yet.
 My thesis has kept it out of reach since I bought, but the minute I finish up with that, this is the first thing I am reading.
 The tale of Bern and Lúthien can of … Continue reading Beren and Lúthien 2017 Hardcover

 The Silmarillion is the book that launched the popularity of J.R.R.
 Tolkien's legendarium, bringing us a greater understanding of Arda, Tolkien's secondary world.
 The Silmarillion really demonstrates how developed and realized Middle-Earth truly is.
-While The Hobbit and The Lord of the Rings, are without a doubt Tolkien's greatest achievement, which is demonstrated by their … Continue reading The Silmarillion 1984 (A Tribute to Christopher Tolkien)
+While The Hobbit and The Lord of the Rings, are without a doubt Tolkien's greatest achievement, which is demonstrated by their … Continue reading The Silmarillion 1984 Paperback (A Tribute to Christopher Tolkien)